 The Streets Map defines the type, design, and location of existing and planned future streets as described in Table 1.1 Street Types and establishes a street's required street components, cross-section, future back of curb location, and necessary right-of way.
 The Streets Map applies specific requirements in the Unified Development Ordinance (UDO), as referenced in UDO Section 3.5 and Article 34, for streets in the City of Charlotte's municipal boundary and Extraterritorial Jurisdiction (ETJ).
+Street type definitions, design, and mapped locations are informed by plans and policies adopted by City Council, the Charlotte Regional Transportation Planning Organization, and the North Carolina Department of Transportation.

-C. Streets Map Amendments & Modifications
+C. Streets Map Amendments & Adjustments

-1. Amendments
+1. Street Type Designation Amendments